SladeInSeat/GA-Project1-Jeopardy/README.md

 # GA Project1 Jeoparody

   Play a Jeopardy-like trivia game in a browser.
 Select a point value square from a category and choose an answer.
 Correct answers increase your score by the point value and incorrect answers decrease you score by the point value.
 The win condition is to have a postive score after all questions are answered.
+However, for demonstrations sake, the game is limited to a few rounds.

   Try it out!
 [Jeoparody](https://sladeinseat.github.io/GA-Project1-Jeopardy/)

 ## Technologies used: